Safety Score65out of 100

 Natural Areas

-1 remnant environment, 2 special protection environments, 1 supporting natural environment
+1 supporting natural environment, 2 special protection environments, 1 remnant environment

 Local Amenities